Particular/docs.particular.net/transports/azure-service-bus/configuration/full.md

  * `RequiresDuplicateDetection(bool)`: Specifies whether the queue should perform native broker duplicate detection, defaults to `false`.
  * `DuplicateDetectionHistoryTimeWindow(TimeSpan)`: The time period in which native broker duplicate detection should occur.
  * `SupportOrdering(bool)`: Best effort message ordering on the queue, defaults to `false`.
  * `DescriptionCustomizer(Action<QueueDescription>)`: A factory method that allows to modify a `QueueDescription` object created by the Azure Service Bus SDK.
-Use this factory method to override any (future) setting that is not supported by the Queues API.
+Use this factory method to override any (future) settings that are not supported by the Queues API.

 ### Topics